The vicarage practice

 for more information on what a body psychotherapy session looks like see:

-I have provided a number of specialised therapeutic services to those dealing with challenging life experiences.
+I have provided a number of specialised therapeutic services to those dealing with challenging or traumatic life experiences.
 Get in touch with me today for more information.

 INTEGRATIVE MINDBODY THERAPY PRACTITIONER